EleonoraMelodia/Tic-Tac-Toe-game/README.md

-# Tic Tac Toe Game
+# Tic Tac Toe Angry Sushi Game

 This is a simple Tic Tac Toe game developed with React.